AdobeDocs/analytics.en/help/components/dimensions/first-touch-detail.md

 ## Dimension values

 Dimension values include any channel name in the Marketing channel manager.
 By default, values include `"Paid search"`, `"Natural search"`, `"Display"`, `"Email"`, `"Affiliate"`, `"Direct"`, `"Internal"`, `"Social networks"`, and `"Referring domains"`.
-You can add or delete channels in the Marketing channel manager, which affect this dimension's values.
+You can add or delete channels in the Marketing channel manager, which affect this dimension's values from that point forward.